Skip to main content

 As a debt buyer, Portfolio Recovery Associates must prove they actually purchased your specific account.
 Demand the complete chain of title — the purchase agreement, bill of sale, and assignment documents.
 In Connecticut courts, failing to produce this documentation can result in dismissal.

-Challenge the amount Portfolio Recovery Associates claims you owe.
 Demand a complete accounting from the original creditor's last statement through the current claimed balance.
-Any unauthorized fees, interest, or charges should be disputed.
+Any unauthorized fees, post-charge-off interest, or collection costs not in the original agreement should be disputed line by line.

 Connecticut Unfair Trade Practices Act (CUTPA)